lpervere/CS4002/Project1/Readme.md

 3) Press the "Play" button and watch the simulation run.
 4) To stop the simulation at any time, press the "Stop" button.

 Note: The simulation will not run if the number of life cells is left blank.
-The simulation will not stop, unless the button is pressed.
+The simulation will not stop, unless the "Stop" button is pressed.